 1. Sitz Baths

-This is number one for good reason, a sitz bath can reduce pain, swelling and bruising, making for quicker recovery.
-Your doctor or midwife has probably already recommended sitz baths, or you may have already had one at the hospital.
+This is number one for good reason, a sitz bath can reduce pain, swelling, and bruising, making for quicker recovery.
+Your doctor or midwife has probably already recommended sitz baths or you may have already had one at the hospital.
 The combination of warm water and salt is very soothing and healing to the tissues of the pelvic floor.
 Most midwives recommend non-iodized sea salt or Epsom salts, but not too much or it will sting.
-Start with 1-3 tablespoons of salts for each bath.
+Start with 1-3 tablespoons of Epsom salts for each bath.

 Now here’s how to uplevel your bath for even more healing.
 Add in gentle herbs.
 The easiest way of doing this is to brew the herbs into a strong tea and then add the tea to your sitz bath.
-Here are some lovely herbs to consider – lavender flowers, calendula flowers, oatmeal, yarrow flower, and rosemary leaves.
+Here are some lovely herbs to consider – lavender flowers, calendula flowers, oatmeal, yarrow flowers, and rosemary leaves.
 Now I get it – you’ve had 4 hours of sleep and the last thing you want to figure out is herbal medicine.
 Here’s what I suggest, check out Earth Mama Postpartum Bath Herbs.
 It’s a pre-made little bag (like a herbal teabag) that you can brew.
 It’s good quality organic ingredients and these plants are gentle enough that you can even take your baby into the bath with you if you want.
 If you have stitches, you may need to angle yourself so that you aren’t pulling at the stitches.